 Are you shopping for gym-quality exercise equipment to use at home?
 There’s a huge demand for smart bikes, elliptical machines, and multifunction exercise equipment.
-You can still stay in shape working out at home, even if you can’t go to the gym or health club.
 Peloton is the hottest name in fitness tech today, but the prices can be a stopper.
-There are plenty of exercise bikes and other Peloton alternative fitness options priced right for home use, however, from interactive treadmills to rowers.
-Some of the alternates we found include a one-year subscription to iFit virtual home fitness workouts.
+There are plenty of smart exercise bikes and other Peloton alternative fitness options priced right for home use, however, from interactive treadmills to rowers.
+Some of the alternates we found include one-year subscriptions to iFit virtual home fitness workouts.
 Other machines are compatible with iFit, and you can buy a membership to the service separately.
-Echelon exercise machines also have exercise and mindfulness coaching, individual and on-demand group workouts, and camaraderie-boosting experiences available by subscription.
+In addition, Echelon exercise machines also have exercise and mindfulness coaching, individual and on-demand group workouts, and camaraderie-boosting experiences available by subscription.

 The best Peloton alternatives

 Available for orders now, the newest model in Echelon’s Smart Connect Bike lineup, the EX-7S, includes a 21.5-inch HD touchscreen display that rotates 180 degrees for off-bike workouts, commercial grade SPD clips and toe cage, Quad-adjustable competition seat (up/down/fore/aft), adjustable handlebars, kick guards on-frame stabilizers, and back and front power ports.
 The top-of-the-line model costs $2,040 with a one-month Echelon Connect Membership.
 You can save $60 if you order the EX-7S with annual membership for $2,399 or enjoy a $260 savings and buy the EX-7S with a two-year membership for $2,699.

 Echelon Smart Connect Bike EX-5 — $1,240